HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

    'year':  <number: `The number of years since 1900.`>
    'wday':  <number: `The number of days since Sunday, in the range 0 to 6.`>
    'yday':  <number: `The number of days since January 1, in the range 0 to 365.`>
-   'isdst'  <number: `A flag that indicates whether daylight saving time is in effect at the time described.
+   'isdst':  <number: `A flag that indicates whether daylight saving time is in effect at the time described.
 The value is positive if daylight saving time is in effect, zero if it is not, and negative if the information is not available.`>
 }
 ```